Justin-Tan/hep-analysis/README.md

 - [ ] Precision Branching Fraction / CP Asymmetry Measurements

 ## Installation
-#### hep-ml
+#### hep-analysis
-Installation instructions are shown for Ubuntu distributions running Python 3.6. `hep-ml` should be compatible with most Linux distributions/OSX. <Coming soon>
+Installation instructions are shown for Ubuntu distributions running Python 3.6. `hep-analysis` should be compatible with most Linux distributions/OSX. <Coming soon>

 #### Dependencies
 The easiest way to install the majority of the required packages is through [Anaconda](https://www.continuum.io/downloads).
 Download (if working remotely use `wget`) and run the installer.
 We recommend creating a separate environment before installing the necessary dependencies.